 You should have been provided an estimate of your surgical costs from our office.
-This does not include costs associated with the surgical facility, anesthesia or a surgical assistant that will be assisting with your surgery.
+This does not include costs associated with the surgical facility or anesthesia.
 More detailed information regarding this is on the surgical financial acknowledgment sheet that you would have either received in the office or will receive when you schedule surgery.
 Please understand that all cost information is an estimate based on the planned procedure and your insurance information.